larinachen/DELOS-prerequisite/task1-kubernetes/README.md

 docker build -t clat-client .
 ```

-You can run the "$ docker images" command to double check if the containers have been successfully created
+You can run the "$ docker images" command to double check if the containers have been successfully created.

 ## step 2: deploy to Kubernetes
 Create the server and client deployments using yaml files
 ```
+# cd back into base directory
+cd ..

 # server deployment
 kubectl apply -f server/server-deployment.yaml